Bamff estate granted to the Ramsays in 1232AD

 The Ramsays bring beavers to Bamff in early 2002

-The first beavers to be introduced in Scotland, in a habitat where they had enough space to roam and feed without assistance, was at Bamff in spring 2002, when a male and female beaver from Norway were released into the west wards area of Bamff; an area that was restored to wetland status through measures which began a decade earlier.
+The first beavers to be introduced in Scotland, in a habitat where they had enough space to roam and feed without assistance, were at Bamff in spring 2002, when a male and female beaver from Norway were released into the western most area of Bamff known as the Gauldswell Bog; an area that was restored to wetland status through measures which began a decade earlier.
 Both beavers were not to survive for long as one was injured, most probably by kickback from a tree, and the other infected by liver fluke.

 Two new beavers released into the Bamff pond in July 2002